');

 About Kingston, MA

-Kingston is a small community in Massachusetts with a population of 6,373 residents.
-The median household income is $130,179 per year, which is above the national average.
-The median age in Kingston is 46.3 years.
+Kingston is a small town located in Massachusetts with a population of 6,373 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $130,179 per year, which is 73% above the national median of $75,149.
+The median age of 46.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Kingston Ranks in Massachusetts